Griz is the snow equivalent of Huey the surf god who creates great swells.

 Friday afternoon’s pub crawl kicks off the festival for the party animals.
 Yukon Blond played on Saturday night with an outdoor concert in town, and then of course there’s the Extreme Griz competition.

 This involves a group of heavily bearded men doing manly things like throwing axes, carrying heavy logs, drinking beer, and eating pancakes at speed.
 The Extreme Griz king is crowned on Saturday afternoon and then he leads the street parade.
 This activity brings all the town’s demographics together.
 Pre-school kids march behind the Fernie Ghostrider Hockey team.
 They are followed by the town’s GLBTI community.

 Sunday’s highlight is the dummy downhill.
 This involves people constructing sleds with dummies attached, sending them down steep hills and then over a massive jump.
 It’s a charity event and competitors are judged for their creativity, speed, and carnage off the big jump.
 Sometimes the spectators have had a couple of beers.

 Monday’s activities for the sensible involve sleeping in.
 I pity the poor ski bums who have to wake early and work in the rental store, get the lifts turning, or wait breakfast tables in this very cool town.

 Book your accommodation early if you want to attend Griz Days.
 The town is absolutely packed for the weekend.

 Join Big Adventure Club for our 2018 Fernie ski tour.
 (Did anyone notice the shameless product placement just then?)

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Fernie using the map below!